You guessed it right. In this Vue Js tutorial, We are going to talk about Vue.js. A lot! Just pronounce it like the word, “view”.

 - Conditional rendering Part 2 (v-if and v-show)

-- Listening to user events and keyboard events
+- Listening to DOM events and event modifiers

 - Let’s use shorthands

 - Two-way data binding and modifiers